Sleeping in My Car: Critical reception

 AllMusic editor Bryan Buss wrote that with "their loose, jangly guitars", "Sleeping in My Car" is a "skillful pop/rock song", and noted further that it "might have been too pop for rock listeners and too rock for mid-'90s pop fans."
-Larry Flick from Billboard felt that the popular act from Sweden ends a lengthy break from recording with "a breezy pop/rocker that is easily its best single since "It Must Have Been Love"."
+Upon the release, Larry Flick from Billboard magazine felt the popular act from Sweden ends a lengthy break from recording with "a breezy pop/rocker that is easily its best single since 'It Must Have Been Love'."
 He added, "Crisp production is heavy on tightly woven electric/acoustic guitar swapping and thunderous drumming, while singer Marie Fredriksson proves her evolution into a pouty rock belter.
 First single from the forthcoming Crash!
 Boom!
 Bang! is a sunny li'l toe-tapper that has already done well all over the world.
 A similar fate in the U.S. is likely."
-Troy J. Augusto from Cashbox commented, "Well now, Roxette, no stranger to No. 1 records, has returned, hoping to recapture its past glories with this light and airy pop gem, already a hit across Europe."
-He stated that the song "stays true to the duo’s hit-filled past, mixing lightweight guitar lines, the sharpest pop production and Marie Fredriksson’s soaring vocals into a sure-fire hit single."
+Troy J. Augusto from Cash Box commented, "Well now, Roxette, no stranger to No. 1 records, has returned, hoping to recapture its past glories with this light and airy pop gem, already a hit across Europe."
+He stated that the song "stays true to the duo's hit-filled past, mixing lightweight guitar lines, the sharpest pop production and Marie Fredriksson's soaring vocals into a sure-fire hit single."

 Swedish Expressen said that Fredriksson "has not sung so cocky" since their 1988 hit "Dressed for Success".
 Dave Sholin from the Gavin Report remarked that the duo "unleash some hot pop/rock" on the song.
 Another Swedish newspaper Göteborgsposten complimented it as a "typical Roxette song in good old pop tradition", with a chorus "that stick quickly".
-Chuck Campbell from Knoxville News Sentinel viewed it as "an obvious choice" as a single, "which rides a traditional rollicking Roxette sound and packs a powerful hook."
-In his weekly UK chart commentary, James Masterton wrote that it "may not be as instantly classic as past hits but is certain to hang around for a couple of weeks."
-A reviewer from People Magazine called it a "drive-time throwaway", that "sport write-them-in-your-sleep hooks".
+Chuck Campbell from Knoxville News Sentinel named it "an obvious choice" as a single, "which rides a traditional rollicking Roxette sound and packs a powerful hook."
+In his weekly UK chart commentary, James Masterton opined that it "may not be as instantly classic as past hits but is certain to hang around for a couple of weeks."
+People Magazine called it a "drive-time throwaway", that "sport write-them-in-your-sleep hooks".
 Pete Stanton from Smash Hits gave the song two out of five, noting its explicit lyrics, and "screaming guitars and even screamier vocals".
-Another editor, Mark Sutherland, wrote, "And, despite the dodgiest lyrics in pop, they're rather good at it, especially on the storming single "Sleeping in My Car"."
+Another Smash Hits editor, Mark Sutherland, wrote, "And, despite the dodgiest lyrics in pop, they're rather good at it, especially on the storming single 'Sleeping in My Car'."